shan-weiqiang/shan-weiqiang.github.io/_posts/2024-07-14-understanding-types.md

 tags: [design_philosophy]
 ---

 Everyday, I deal with all kinds of types: C++ types, Python types, JSON, XML, Protocol Buffers, IDL, ROS msg...
 They are all representation of types.
-Some of them are static, others are dynamic.
 If you think about them carefully, there are a lot going on beneath the surface.
 There are some facts that are rather counter intuitive.

 * toc
 {:toc}

-## Type Systems
+## Type Interpretation

-Syntax rules for defining data types.
+JSON/XML/Proto/ROS/C/C++ are all *data format*.
 It consists of pre-defined basic types and rules to build complex customized data types.
-It is compiled into machine code for static-typed languages like C/C++, or dynamically loaded as types in dynamic-typed languages like Python.

-It includes language-specific type system and language-neutral type systems that are defined by interface definition languages, which we will have detailed discussion later.

-I categorize type system in following way, according to their runtime behavior: static type system, introspection type system, dynamic type system, dynamic data system.
+They can be interpreted statically or dynamically. *data format* by themselves have nothing to do with *dynamic* or *static*, it's the *interpreter* that parse them have the attributes of those two distinct feature.
+The same data format can be interpreted both dynamically and statically at the same time, depending on the interpreter/program used to parse them.
+Normally, C/C++ types are processed statically, which is why it's called static-typed language.
+Python types are processed by python interpreter dynamically.
+Proto/ROS/IDL are first compiled into C/C++ types and processed statically.
+JSON/XML both have dynamic and static interpreters.
+For example, the `nlohmann::json` library can dynamically parse *any* json files, while in many critical industries there is statical json parsers that is hard coded to only parse specific json data structure(like in AUTOSAR manifest files).

-### Static
+### Static Interpretation

-The main characteristic of those type system is that after compiling, all type information is lost.
+The main characteristic of those type interpreter is that after compiling, all type information is lost.
 Type information of a variable, like type name, type, member name, member type, are translated by compiler into machine code directly.
 Those types only lives *before* compilation.
 Representitives of this kind of types is C.

 ### Introspection